 This combination might more accurately be called a Snap to Wheel combination since the knee position after the Mae Geri is the proper knee position from which to initiate the Wheel Kick.
 Both kicks are delivered to the person at angle 1.
 The critical technical aspect of this kick is to combine both the return from the first kick and the body rotation to position the leg for the Wheel Kick all in the same motion.
 So the return of the first kick is happening as part of the knee positioning for the second kick.
 This both speeds up the kicking combination and properly positions the foot for the second kick.

 A bad habit that students get into is assuming the first kick is simply some form of feint intended solely to get the opponent to lower his or her guard.
 This is looking at the kick incorrectly.
-Both kicks should assume a solid impact with the opponent.
+Both kicks should assume a solid impact on the opponent.
 If the opponent lower’s their guard then great – you have kicked them twice for good effect.
 But if the opponent does not lower his or her guard, then only your first kick would have been successful.
 Always work to make both kicks effective.

 Mawashi Geri – Mawashi Geri

-Also referred to as a Roundhouse to Wheel Kick this combination uses a traditional Roundhouse kick, but the knee is only slightly retracted at the completion of the kick.
+Also referred to as a Roundhouse to Wheel Kick this combination uses a traditional Roundhouse kick, but the knee is only slightly retracted after the kick.
 A Wheel Kick is then immediately thrown, perhaps to a different target area.
 This is another instance where a low-to-high or high-to-low targeting strategy can be used.
 Both kicks are delivered by the same leg to the same opponent.
 The final kick must be returned briskly to restore good structure and to establish a useful stance.

 You might also think of this as a Nido Mawashi Geri.

 (Mae) Ura Mawashi Geri – (Mae) Mawashi Geri